webplatform/docs/tutorials/typography/fontface/index.md

 <p class="fp">This is another class="fp" paragraph.</p>
 </pre>

 There are any number of ways to assign the font to one or more HTML elements, and any number of places to put the assignment in the page.
-Perhaps the most straightforward location is within the anonymous function itself; that keeps all the font usage code localized, so that when the FontFace load is complete, the font is added to the document.fonts property and then applied immediately.
+Perhaps the most straightforward location is within the anonymous function itself; that's a good idea because it keeps all the font usage code localized.
+All the action is in one place, so that when the FontFace load is complete, the font is added to the document.fonts property and then immediately applied to the desired elements.
 For example, this

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});